-- 2 yellow onions
+- 2 yellow onions, chopped

-- 1 bunch green onions
+- 1 bunch green onions, sliced lengthwise then chopped

-- 1 Tbsp. olive oil
+- 1 tbsp olive oil

-- 8 oz. ricotta cheese
+- 8 ounces ricotta cheese

 - 5 eggs

-- 1 cup parmesan cheese, grated
+- 1 cup grated parmesan cheese

 - salt and freshly ground black pepper

-- Sprinkle with remaining ¼ cup parm, fold over pastry edges and bake in preheated 425 degree F oven for 15 minutes, lower heat to 375 and cook 15 minutes longer, until filling is set.
+Put cooked greens/onion in a bowl and add ricotta, eggs, ¾ cup parmesan, salt and pepper.
+Mix and turn into lightly greased, pastry-lined springform pan.
+Sprinkle with remaining ¼ cup parm, fold over pastry edges and bake at 425° oven for 15 minutes, then lower heat to 375° and cook 15 minutes longer, until filling is set.
 Let cool slightly before serving.

 - Serve with a green salad dressed with a tangy vinaigrette.